anuragg0107/Assignment/App/README.md

 # Assignment

 This is landing page of  UNYN NGO.
-I am using tech stack React, Swiepr Slider,
+I am using tech stack React, Swiepr Slider,React scroll to top.